Emotions vs. Feelings: Exploring Our Inner Experiences

 Emotions are complex psychological experiences involving physical arousal, expressive behaviors, and cognitive interpretation.
 They are strong reactions to things inside or outside that can last for a short or long time.

-Emotions are automatic responses that occur without conscious effort or thought.
-They also tend to be more primal and instinctual.
+Experiencing emotions are automatic responses that occur without conscious effort or thought.
+They also tend to be more primal and instinctual and can affect the heart rate.

 Evolving Roots Of Emotions